gbviktor/scriptable-list-automator/README.md

-# Scriptable List Automator for Unity (WIP)
+# Scriptable List Automator for Unity
-This package help you create fast, Lists of Assets with specified Type, good for prototype your games.
+This package help you create fast Lists of Assets with specified Type, good for prototype your games.

 ## Install with Unity Package Manager
 - in Unity go to *Windows > Package Manager*